 \textbf{Results.} We find that LLMs do not simulate all sociodemographic groups equally well.
-In particular prompts that invoke, nonbinary, Hispanic, and Middle Eastern personas tend to elicit more stereotypical responses than for other personas.
-However, when systematically comparing different persona prompt strategies, we observe that \textit{interview} style and \textit{name}-based prompting result in fewer stereotypes, better alignment, and reduced disparities between groups.
+In particular, prompts that invoke nonbinary, Hispanic, and Middle Eastern personas tend to elicit more stereotypical responses than for other personas.
+However, when systematically comparing different persona prompting strategies, we observe that \textit{interview} style and \textit{name}-based prompting result in less stereotypical associations, better opinion alignment, and reduced disparities between groups.
 Interestingly, larger models such as Llama-3.3-70B are less effective at simulating demographic groups, whereas the best simulation performance is achieved by OLMo-2-7B.